 Texas’s comparative negligence law allows personal injury victims to recover compensation even if they contributed to their accident.
 However, you will be assigned a percentage of fault that will reduce your compensation.
 Additionally, you must be no more than 50% to blame.
 For example, suppose you are awarded $100,000 but found 30% at fault for your injuries.
 In that case, you will receive 70% of your award or $70,000.
 On the other hand, if you are found 51% or more at fault for your injuries, you will not receive any compensation.
 This is known as the state’s 51% bar rule.

-Time Limit to File a Texas Injury Claim
+Time Limit to File an Injury Claim in Houston

 Each state has a law referred to as the statute of limitations, which dictates the amount of time personal injury victims have to pursue a claim.
 Under Tex.
 Civ.
 Prac. & Rem.
 Code section 16.003., in most cases, the deadline is two years beginning on the date the accident occurred.
 However, it is usually in your best interests to begin the claims process relatively soon after an accident, but that does not mean that you should resolve your claim quickly.
 Instead, most attorneys would advise you to wait on settling your case until you recover or reach “maximum medical improvement” (MMI).
 That way, you will have a better understanding of your losses and the total value of your case.